kylefox/tetris/README.md

 # Tetris!

-A generic Tetris engine, just for fun.
+A generic Tetris engine, in JavaScript, just for fun.
 The idea is to create a game engine that runs the logic while keeping the interface decoupled.
-Suggestions & improvements welcome!
+I've no doubt solved some of the problems in a boneheaded fashion — suggestions & improvements welcome!

 ## Setup